 What is Herbivores?

-Herbivores are the animals who eat plants or parts of plants.
+Herbivores are animals that eat plants or parts of plants.
 Examples are deer, sheep, etc.

 Since plants have cellulose that is hard to digest, they also have strong digestive systems and enzymes in their mouth that can break down cellulose easily.
-Some animals like cows have three chambers of the stomach for the better digestive system.
+Some animals, like cows, have three stomach chambers for a better digestive system.

-They have sharp incisors for cutting the plant and blunt and flat canines since they do not need to use it much.
+They have sharp incisors for cutting the plant and blunt and flat canines since they do not need to use them much.
 They also have strong grinding teeth for grinding the intake.

-According to where they get their food from, their body structure differs but in general all herbivores are weak.
+Their body structure differs according to where they get their food from, but generally, all herbivores are weak.
 They have flat and blunt claws that are not meant for hunting.

 What is Carnivores?

-Carnivores are the animals who hunt and kill other live prey for food.
-Example are lion, tiger, cheetah, etc.
+Carnivores are animals who hunt and kill other live prey for food.
+Examples are lion, tiger, cheetah, etc.

 They have sharp and curved incisors for cutting the flesh.
-They also have sharp, long and pointed canines in the front for tearing the flesh away from the prey and strong grinding teeth at the back for completely breaking down the flesh.
+They also have sharp, long, pointed canines in the front for tearing the flesh away from the prey and strong grinding teeth at the back to completely break down the flesh.

-Since they hunt preys, they usually have a strong and fierce physique.
+Since they hunt prey, they have a strong and fierce physique.
 Unlike herbivores, carnivores have sharp and long claws for hunting.
 They hunt both herbivores and smaller carnivores.

 Main Differences Between Herbivores and Carnivores